codythomaszeitler/codythecoder/_posts/2021-08-17-the-pretentious-programmer.markdown

 categories: jekyll update
 ---

 Bloodletting was considered the defacto practice [for about a span of over 2,000 years][bloodletting].
 For a long time, doctors would treat sick people by cutting them and letting the "illness" spill out of them.
 A signficiant portion of the population at the time took this as a truth, influenced by nothing only be sometimes someone would get better by doing it.
+This was our assumption about the medical profession and caused humanity a great deal of harm.

-We have describe the medical system in the dark ages.
-Now, let's talk about another human dicipline that is in the dark ages, programming.
+We have describe the medical system stuck in the dark ages by its own ignorance.
+Now, let's talk about another human dicipline that is in the dark ages, and could be argued to be just as important, programming.

-Humanity has only been doing this in any real sense for the past sixty years, and let's be honest, we are still pretty bad at it.
-Late software projects with bugs that you can't easily change are the norm, not the exception.
-We are in the dark ages of programming.
+Humanity has only been doing programming in any real sense for the past sixty years, and let's be honest, we are still pretty bad at it.
+Late software projects with bugs that are rigid to extension are the norm, not the exception.

 I am sure there are going to be revolutions about how we think about programming in the next hundred years, and the way we are doing software now is going to be completely different in one-hundred years.
-Most likely, how humanity currently thinks and does programming is going to be different, thus, what you are doing today most likely is wrong!
-By the way, if you do not believe that things are going to be drastically different, note that [about one in three software projects fail.][jekyll-docs] Someone somewhere is going to get this right, so things are going to be changing.
+Most likely, how humanity currently thinks and does programming is going to be different, thus, what you are doing today is most likely wrong!
+By the way, if you do not believe that things are going to be drastically different, note that [about one in three software projects fail.][jekyll-docs] Someone somewhere is going to get this right (there's a definite market incentive for it), so things will change.

-But let's jump into scenarios that you may have personally come across.
-Tell me if you have ever had one of the following conversations:
+So the following comments are commentary that you hear *today*.
+This commentary is most likely incorrect because of the immense amount of failures that we face as an industry.
+The question is *why* are these comments wrong?

 `Good lord I hate language X. Obviously the best langauage is Y. I try to do one simple thing in X and I need ten lines, but with Y, you know what, I get it done in three.
 Three lines are obviously smaller than ten, thus, Y is better.
 For this project, I will now use Y!`